convox/convox/docs/tutorials/deploying-an-application.md

 ## View the application in a browser

-You can get the URL for your running serivces with the `convox services` command:
+You can get the URL for your running services with the `convox services` command:

     $ convox services
     SERVICE  DOMAIN                               PORTS
     web      web.nodejs.0a1b2c3d4e5f.convox.cloud  443:3000

-In your browser navigate the the hostname shown for the `web` service. (i.e. `https://web.nodejs.0a1b2c3d4e5f.convox.cloud/`)
+In your browser navigate to the hostname shown for the `web` service. (i.e. `https://web.nodejs.0a1b2c3d4e5f.convox.cloud/`)

 ## List the processes of the application